Client Lounge

 You deserve an easy, laid-back, meaningful newborn photography experience that will capture the perfection of your baby in your arms and surrounded by family in the comfort of your home.

 Time: The best time for in-home sessions is the late morning hours when the outside light is best and the baby is happiest.
 I’d like to aim for about 10 AM.
-I realize with big siblings and parents’ work schedules, this time frame is not always possible; but I will do my best to accommodate whatever time works for your family.
+I realize with big siblings and parents’ work schedules, this time frame is not always possible, but I will do my best to accommodate whatever time works for your family.

 Location: The photo session will embrace the natural light in your home.
-When I arrive we’ll take a tour of the home to find the best light for your photos.
+When I arrive, we’ll take a tour of the home to find the best light for your photos.
 We’ll get your family next to the windows, and you’ll be amazed by the light that comes into your home, even on cloudy days.
 I'll have an “emergency flash” with me to brighten the room in case the day suddenly turns black (but we won’t need it).
 Don’t worry about cleaning up - once we decide on the best location, we’ll figure out if anything needs to be moved and take care of it then!
 If you have them, white and/or solid sheets on the bed in the primary bedroom will help keep focus on the baby in photos.

 Session Flow: I practice “baby-led” photography that will center around what the baby needs while I’m there.
 When the baby needs to be fed or held, the baby will be fed or held.
 Babies belong in their parents’ arms during this fourth trimester, and we will get some amazing photos that show the parent/family/baby connection.
 I’ll aim for photos with the entire family, with siblings, and with parents together and separately.
 If the baby is up for photos alone, I’ll take 10-15 minutes to capture some natural photos of them swaddled, diapered, dressed in a onesie, or their skin.
+While I may ask you to look at the camera for some photos, in most situations, you and your partner will be looking at each other or the baby while I'm capturing your family.

 Siblings: I understand what it's like to bring home a new baby to big siblings, and I know how their worlds have been just turned upside-down.
 Prepare big siblings for the session by telling them a friend will be coming by to take photos of the family (surprises don't turn out well).
 I'll try to get some photos with the siblings and the entire family right away before they lose interest.
 Expectations are low, and I won't force them to do anything that makes them uncomfortable.

 Wardrobe: Comfortable and simple are best!
-I want you to feel like you in your photos.
+I want you to feel like yourself in your photos.
 It’s best to avoid neon colors and big logos if possible.
 Don’t hesitate to send me clothing choices if you're stuck.
 For the baby, a simple white onesie and some swaddles are all they need.

 Length of Session: These aren’t the 3-4 hour sessions you hear about when newborns go into a studio.
 These first weeks with a newborn are precious, and I don’t want to impose on your family time.
 This in-home newborn session will last about an hour or so.
 I'll make sure to be efficient in capturing the most important moments for your family.